-Meet Gylnis Perret
+Meet Glynis Perret

 Before becoming a Physics and Mathematics teacher at St. John’s-Kilmarnock School, Glynis was a planetary scientist studying the geochemistry of Martian rocks and soils that were analyzed by the Alpha Particle X-ray Spectrometer (APXS) instruments on-board the Mars Exploration Rover and Mars Science Laboratory rover missions.
 Glynis obtained her undergraduate degree in Physics and Geology from the University of Guelph.
 It was here that she learned about the APXS instrument team that was based at the university.
 Combining her interests in Physics and Geology, she pursued a PhD in Geochemistry, again at the University of Guelph, in the APXS research group.
 After she completed her graduate studies, Glynis moved to upstate New York where she worked at Cornell University as a research scientist.
 Working under the renowned Mars scientist, Dr. Steven Squyres, she continued to explore Mars as a science and operations team member for both MER and MSL rovers.
 Despite her love of research and the red planet, Glynis realized that her true passion lay in teaching and promoting equity for females in STEM.
 As a Physics and Mathematics teacher Glynis is able to fulfill both of these passions.